iamprem/summarizer/README.md

 * Process(remove stopwords, lemmatize) the sentenceRDD to extract only words that are meaningful.
 Here words with less than four letters are ignored with a heuristic that more meaning can be captured by longer words than shorter words.
 * The processed wordlist from the sentenceRDD replaces its sentences with a list of words to form wordlistRDD.
-So the id(key) of each sentence is preserved, which is used to finally extract the summary sentences after performing the summarization techniques.
+So the id(key) of each sentence is preserved to its corresponding wordlist, which is used to finally extract the summary sentences after performing the summarization techniques.